OrrBin/thoughts/README.md

  ### Add another type of parser
  To add a new type of snapshot parser:

-    1. Add a function in the thoughts/parsers folder (at some file),
+    1. Add a function in the thoughts/parsers folder (at some file), reciving sanpshot bytes, root data folder
     2. implement the parser and add identifier attribute with the specific parser type, for example anger
-    3. The parser function must get one parameter, the snapshots bytes
-    4. The parser must return dict with one element: {identifier: value}
+    3. The parser must return dict with one element: {identifier: value}
        Where value is the parsed value, and identifier is the parser identifier, for exmple {anger : 0.5}